enepomnyaschih/jwidget/README.md

 ## Changelog

+### 1.4.3 (February 22, 2016)

+Breaking changes:

+- Child element rendering order is changed. jWidget always renders the component from root element down to the leafs now.
+If the same jwid is used multiple times and causes circular dependencies between jwid's, jWidget renders them in arbitrary order and prints a warning into console ([#132](https://github.com/enepomnyaschih/jwidget/issues/132))

+Improvements:

+- Redirection in a route replaces history state instead of pushing a new one.
+So "Back" button works better now ([#133](https://github.com/enepomnyaschih/jwidget/issues/133))
+- [JW.destroy](http://enepomnyaschih.github.io/jwidget/index.html#!/api/JW-static-method-destroy) never throws the exception now.
+If the object doesn't have "destroy" method, method doesn nothing ([#134](https://github.com/enepomnyaschih/jwidget/issues/134))

+Bug fixes:

+- Fixed a bug of ignoring return value in jwon callback if scope argument is passed ([#135](https://github.com/enepomnyaschih/jwidget/issues/135))
+- Fixed a bug of missing afterAppend call for a child component rendered as a member of non-array collection ([#136](https://github.com/enepomnyaschih/jwidget/issues/136))

 ### 1.4.2 (December 5, 2015)

 - Fixed a bug in [addAll](http://enepomnyaschih.github.io/jwidget/index.html#!/api/JW.AbstractArray-method-addAll) and [tryAddAll](http://enepomnyaschih.github.io/jwidget/index.html#!/api/JW.AbstractArray-method-tryAddAll) causing stack overflow on big data arrays